ubccpsc/classy/docs/developer/customization.md

 All prior essential Classy server configurations, installations, and operations are managed by tech staff.
 E-mail tech staff to get Classy setup for the first time.

-- [ ] SSH into Classy remote box.
+1. SSH into Classy remote box.
-- [ ] Clone your plugin repository in the `classy/plugins` folder path with the name of the plugin as the directory.
+2. Clone your plugin repository in the `classy/plugins` folder path with the name of the plugin as the directory.
-- [ ] Run ./helper-scripts/load-plugin.sh from root Classy directory to copy `docker-compose.override.yml` and `nginx.conf` files into appropriate locations.
+3. Run `./helper-scripts/load-plugin.sh` from root Classy directory to copy `docker-compose.override.yml` and `nginx.conf` files into appropriate locations.
+4. Run `./opt/classy-scripts/fix-permissions`
-- [ ] Type `docker-compose build` from root Classy directory to build Dockerized production project.
+5. Type `docker-compose build` from root Classy directory to build Dockerized production project.
-- [ ] Type `docker-compose up -d` to run Classy project in detatched mode in production.
+6. Type `docker-compose up -d` to run Classy project in detatched mode in production.

 ## Portal Customization